Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Kubo Response: Current Operator

 Several general remarks are in order before we proceed to analyze Eq.~\eqref{eq:jIq}.
 First, we note that we can also use Eq.~\eqref{eq:mincoupling} to take a second variational derivative of the Hamiltonian before setting $\mathbf{A}\rightarrow 0$.
 In this way we can derive the diamagnetic contribution to the current.
 While its explicit form is not particularly illuminating, we note that it is nonlocal due to the presence of two integrals over paths $\mathbf{s}_{ij,\alpha}$.
 This nonlocality leads precisely to the anomalous $f$-sum rule Eq.~\eqref{eq:OHK_DC}.

+Second, we note that the allowed values of the wavevector $\mathbf{q}$ depend on the choice of boundary conditions of the finite system.
+From Eq.~\eqref{eq:ftdef}, we see that for a system with periodic boundary conditions $\mathbf{r}\sim\mathbf{r}+\mathbf{L}$, the periodicity of $\mathbf{j}_{I}(\mathbf{r})$ requires that $\mathbf{q}$ be quantized via the standard relationship

+where $n_x,n_y,n_z\in \mathbb{Z}$ are integers.
+With open boundary conditions, on the other hand, there is no restriction on the allowed values of $\mathbf{q}$.
+This is because $\mathbf{q}$ is not the wavevector of any momentum-carrying excitation, but is simply the fourier component of $\mathbf{j}_{I}(\mathbf{r})$ (one can view it as the wavevector of an external electric field to which the system is coupled, which has no constraints with open boundary conditions).

-Second, we again emphasize that our derivation of the current is valid for any finite-sized system with either periodic or open boundary conditions.
+Third, we again emphasize that our derivation of the current is valid for any finite-sized system with either periodic or open boundary conditions.
 Care must be taken to apply Eqs.~\eqref{eq:jIposition} or \eqref{eq:jIq} directly in the infinite-sized (thermodynamic) limit.
-Due to the infinite range of the HK interaction, the sums over lattice position $\mathbf{R}$ in the Hamiltonian \eqref{eq:ohkposition} contain a thermodynamically large number of nonvanishing terms, and our derivation of the current requires taking a variational derivative of this sum.
+The HK Hamiltonian \eqref{eq:ohkposition} contains a thermodynamically large number of terms, since it involves correlated hopping processes that couple sites at all positions.
+When we minimally couple the interaction to an external vector potential via Eq.~\eqref{eq:mincoupling}, this means that the vector potential at point $\mathbf{r}$ enters into a thermodynamically large number of terms in the Hamiltonian.
+This poses a problem if we try to define the current directly in the limit that the system size $L\rightarrow\infty$ limit: to derive Eq.~\eqref{eq:jIposition} we took the derivative of the Hamiltonian term-by-term, which is not guaranteed to converge to the derivative of the Hamiltonian as a whole if there are an infinite number of nonvanishing terms in the Hamiltonian.
+As such, our definition of the current operator in minimal coupling requires that we work in a finite-sized system of length $L$, taking the limit $L\rightarrow\infty$ at the end of any calculation.
+We will adopt the prescription that to consistently define the current, we should work in a finite-size system and take the limit as the system size goes to infinity after evaluating derivatives and commutators.
 For a finite-sized system, there are a finite number of terms in the sum and we can compute the variation derivative in Eq.~\eqref{eq:jIposition} term-by-term as we have done.
-We will adopt the prescription that to consistently define the current, we should work in a finite-size system and take the limit as the system size goes to infinity after evaluating derivatives and commutators.

 This issue comes to the foreground when we consider the $\mathbf{q}=0$ limit of the current $\mathbf{j}_{\mathrm{I},\mathbf{q}}$.
 Here we consider open boundary conditions and periodic boundary conditions separately.
 For a finite system with open boundary conditions, $\mathbf{q}$ can take any value, so we can evaluate $\lim_{\mathbf{q}\rightarrow 0} j^\mu_{\mathrm{I},\mathbf{q}}$.
 For a finite-size system, we can evaluate the limit term-by-term since there are only a finite number of terms in the sum.
 To do so, we can Taylor expand Eq.~\eqref{eq:jIq} for small $\mathbf{q}$ and use our definition of $\mathbf{s}_{ij,\alpha}$ to find \begin{widetext}